Azure/Azure-Sentinel/Solutions/TheHive/Playbooks/TheHive-CreateCase/readme.md

-# VendorProduct-playbookname
+# TheHvie-CreateCase

 ## Summary

 When a new sentinel incident is created, this playbook gets triggered and performs the following actions:

-1. 1.
-2. 2.
+1. Create case in TheHive instance with and enrich it with description and title
+2. Gets Hosts, IPs entities.
+3. Create task and bind it to case.
+4. Creates obsarvebles with hosts and IPs for created case.

 <img src="./playbook_screenshot.png" width="50%"/><br>

 ### Prerequisites

-1. Prior to the deployment of this playbook, Vendor Product API Connector needs to be deployed under the same subscription.
+1. Prior to the deployment of this playbook, TheHive  API Connector needs to be deployed under the same subscription.
-2. Obtain Vendor Product API credentials.
-Refer to Vendor Product API Custom Connector documentation.
+2. Obtain TheHive API credentials.
+Refer to TheHive API Custom Connector documentation.
-3. 3.

 ### Deployment instructions